 By default, the plugin is already suitable to associate three fields “First name”, “Last name”, “Email address”.

-First thing you need to do, when you want to associate a new field, is to create a new field on Active Campaign.
+The first thing you need to do, when you want to associate a new field, is to create a new field on Active Campaign.
 Go to “Lists” -> “manage fields” and add a “new custom field”.
 For example, let’s add “Phone”.

 Open the plugin again and update the fields by clicking on the “Update fields” button.
 Now the new field will be shown in the Active Campaign Field list.

-In order to have a smart registration to your Active Campaign lists, you can insert an unlimited number of conditions that will be checked during the purchase.
+To have a smart registration to your Active Campaign lists, you can insert an unlimited number of conditions that will be checked during the purchase.